 In the example above, if a document is tagged as both Withhold Non-Responsive and Trade Secret, the Withhold Non-Responsive slipsheet rule would be applied since it is ranked number 1.
 To change a Withhold and slipsheet rule ranking, simply click on the number and select a new ranking from the dropdown list.

-The ability to create custom slipsheets, produce-as-native by tag and withhold by tag will be available to all new matters created on or after July 25, 2017.
-Enjoy this updated feature in your next DISCO matter!
+The ability to create custom slipsheets, produce-as-native by tag and withhold by tag will be available to all new databases created on or after July 25, 2017.

 Have additional questions?
 Please contact email@example.com